 The team’s history is not one of an ordinary sports club.
 During the dictatorship, football games were the only possible manifestation of Catalan feelings, and they became a space of communion and resistance.
 Beyond the culture, the language, and the land, Barça is continuing to make Catalans proud, reflected in the excellence of a team widely seen as national heroes.

-What I have learned by living in Barcelona is that to communicate on brands and products, it is not good enough to look at Catalonia as a region of Spain, nor even simply to respect the culture.
+To be successful in Catalonia, it is not good enough to look at Catalonia as a region of Spain, nor even simply to respect the culture.
 The way to find resonance is to get under the skin of the culture, to understand and embrace Catalans’ vision of themselves.